zhendrikse/tdd/tdd-katas/elephant-carpaccio/elephant-carpaccio-java/README.md

 ## User story VII: unsupported state taxes

-> As a user I want to want to get notified of a unsupported (valid) state so that I can correct my input.
+> As a user I want to get notified of an unsupported (valid) state so that I can correct my input.

 <details>
 <summary>Unsupported state codes</summary>